COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### July 16, 2020 (5:31 pm PST)
+**_Beta dataset updates_**
+We are still actively maintaining the current dataset in parallel as we develop scripts to easily transform the beta dataset ("USstatesCov19distancingpolicyBETA.csv") into the current dataset's format.
+We will provide regular updates on this process.

+**_State updates for both datasets_**
+In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Alabama, Arkansas, California, Colorado, Connecticut, Georgia, Idaho, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Pennsylvania, Utah, Washington, West Virginia, Wisconsin and Wyoming.

+In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Alabama, Arkansas, Colorado, Connecticut, Georgia, Idaho, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oklahoma, Oregon, Pennyslvania, Utah, West Virginia, Wisconsin, and Wyoming.

+In both datasets, please refer to "LastUpdatedNotes" for 20200713, 20200714, 20200715, and 20200716 for information on the updates; if they are new entries, they will not have any notes in LastUpdatedNotes.
+Note that we now have 33 states with BarRestrict broken out from previous entries.

 ### July 13, 2020 (5:36 pm PST)
 Today we introduce a new variable in bothd datasets: **PublicMaskLevel**.
 Its definition is below, as well, as on the landing page:
 - **PublicMaskLevel**: Reflects the relative applicability of mask policies to the general public across settings.
 We are currently only applying these categorizations to mask mandates, not recommendations; we will consider this as useful in the future.
 PublicMaskLevel groupings are as follows: